 There have been some studies that type II collagen might help arthritis pain.
 Type II collagen is what the cartilage in our joints is made of.
 Frog Fuel contains hydrolyzed collagen.
 This may or may not be type II collagen.
 I could not tell from the product website what form of collagen it contained.
 I'll assume it's type II collagen.

-On the Benefits Page of FrogFuelPerformance.com they list evidence for some of their ingredients.
-For collagen, they list a paper titled “Collagen Hydrolysate And It's Relationship to Joint Health.”
-This does not appear t0 me to be a published peer reviewed research paper.
+On the Benefits Page of FrogFuelPerformance.com (the website is now called FrogFuel.com) evidence was listed for some of the ingredients.
+For collagen, there was a paper titled “Collagen Hydrolysate And It's Relationship to Joint Health.”
+This does not appear t0 me to be a published peer-reviewed research paper.

-For what it's worth, I'm on the fence when it comes to collagen supplements for arthritis.
-I have met people who tell me it helps, but I remain skeptical until I see more research.
-For those who were wondering, collagen is different than glucosamine (click to read that review).
+I'm on the fence when it comes to collagen supplements for arthritis.
+I have met people who tell me it helps, but I want to see more research.
+For those who were wondering, collagen is different than glucosamine (review).

 Frog Fuel Ingredients

 Here are all the ingredients in Frog Fuel Ultra.
 I've listed them in the order they appear on the packet.
 Read the list left to right.
 This will tell you which ingredients are present the most and least.
 For example, since water is listed first, Frog Fuel Ultra contains mostly water.

 |Water||Enzyme-hydrolized collagen protein||Maltodextrin|